madminer-tool/madminer-tutorial/_site/content/reana/exec_remotely.md

 ![](../images/mm-reana-plot.png)

-And if you have an MLFlow tracking server runnning, you can view the metrics and artifacts being tracked
+In case you have an MLFlow tracking server running, you can view the metrics and artifacts being tracked

 ![](../images/mlflow_screenshot.png)